leogx9r/DiscordCrypt/README.md

         passwords.
         * Note that exported entries are **NOT ENCRYPTED** and as such should be handled with caution.
+    * The ability to restore ignored updates or manually checking for updates may be done within the "**Security Settings**" sub-menu.
 * **[4] Enable/Disable Message Encryption**
     * Clicking this button either enables or disables automatic encryption.
     * Automatic encryption will **always** encrypt any message sent